 Subsequently, the San Francisco Board of Supervisors amended Health Code Article 22A (also known as the Maher Ordinance), which is administered and overseen by the Department of Public Health (DPH).
-Amendments to the Maher Ordinance became effective August 24, 2013 and require that sponsors for projects that disturb more than 50 cubic yards of soil retain the services of a qualified professional to prepare a Phase I Environmental Site Assessment (ESA) that meets the requirements of Health Code Section 22.A.6.
-The Phase I ESA would determine the potential for site contamination and level of exposure risk associated with the proposed project.
-Based on that information, the project sponsor may be required to conduct soil and/or groundwater sampling and analysis.
-Where such analysis reveals the presence of hazardous substances in excess of state or federal standards, the project sponsor is required to submit a site mitigation plan (SMP) to the DPH or other appropriate state or federal agencies and to remediate any site contamination in accordance with an approved SMP prior to the issuance of any building permit.
+Amendments to the Maher Ordinance became effective August 24, 2013 and require that sponsors for projects that disturb more than 50 cubic yards of soil retain the services of a qualified professional to prepare a Phase I Environmental Site Assessment (ESA) that meets the requirements of Health Code

+Section 22.A.6.
 PEIR Mitigation Measure M-HZ-3, related to contaminated soil and groundwater, is therefore superseded by the Maher Ordinance and is not applicable to the proposed project.

-The project site is located in a Maher Area, meaning that it is known or suspected to contain contaminated soil and/or groundwater.41 The proposed project would require excavation to a depth of two feet below grade and the disturbance of more than 50 cubic yards of soil.
-In compliance with the Maher Ordinance, the project sponsor has submitted a Maher Ordinance Application to the DPH, and a Phase I ESA has been prepared to assess the potential for site contamination.^{42, 43} The Phase I ESA found no evidence of the presence or likely presence of any hazardous substances or petroleum products that indicate an existing release, a past release, or a material threat of a release into structures on the property or into the ground, groundwater, or surface water.
-The Phase I ESA did not find any physical or documentary evidence of any use, storage, or disposal of any chemicals, hazardous materials, reportable substances, or hazardous waste at the project site.
-No Recognized Environmental Conditions are associated with the property, and none were identified in the nearby areas.
+The project site is located in a Maher Area, meaning that it is known or suspected to contain contaminated soil and/or groundwater.
+The proposed project would require excavation to a depth of six feet below grade and the disturbance of more than 50 cubic yards of soil.
+In compliance with the Maher Ordinance, the project sponsor has submitted a Maher Ordinance Application and a Phase I to the DPH.
+The Maher application submittal included the Phase I, Geotechnical Report, and Drawings and Elevations.